Celebrities Can’t Get Enough Of Kanye And Kim Kardashian West’s Sunday Services

 — billboard (@billboard) March 17, 2019

-An Instagram page was also created for those who can’t attend the services physically to enjoy.
-The rapper’s services have caused many of his fans to wonder if the idea is a way to promote his upcoming album Yandhi.
+An Instagram page was also created for those who can’t attend the services to enjoy.
+The rapper’s services have caused many of his fans to wonder if the idea is a way to promote his upcoming album, Yandhi.
 The release date for the album is reportedly yet to be decided, as West currently faces legal trouble from his record label.
 According to NBC News, the “Gold Digger” rapper was sued by EMI for breach of contract.
 He reportedly claimed his deal with the label was an act of “servitude.”

 West also filed a lawsuit against EMI for extending his contract an additional seven years.
 The rapper claimed that doing so granted the label permission to not give him “one moment of freedom.”
 The case against EMI is still pending, though the label has reportedly denied that West is under a personal service contract.
 West’s deal is also governed by New York exclusively, in which no servitude law exists.